piyawish/piyathon/README.md

 # Piyathon

 Piyathon is a Thai language-localized superset of Python that uses Thai keywords and function names.
-It employs a token-based translation approach to convert between standard Python and Piyathon code.
-This method allows Piyathon to maintain full compatibility with Python's syntax and features while providing a Thai language interface.
+It employs a sophisticated translation approach combining tokenization and Abstract Syntax Tree (AST) manipulation to convert between standard Python and Piyathon code.
+This process involves tokenizing the source code, generating an AST, transforming the AST by translating Thai keywords and function names to their English equivalents (or vice versa), and finally generating code in the target language.
+This method ensures full compatibility with Python's syntax and features while providing a Thai language interface.

-The project includes tools for bidirectional translation between Python and Piyathon, as well as a simple interpreter for directly executing Piyathon code.
-By leveraging the existing Python interpreter instead of building a new one from scratch, Piyathon offers an efficient solution for Thai speakers to learn and use Python concepts.
+The project includes tools for bidirectional translation between Python and Piyathon, as well as a custom interpreter for directly executing Piyathon code.
+This interpreter leverages the existing Python ecosystem, translating Piyathon to Python on-the-fly before execution.
+Piyathon also provides Thai translations for built-in functions, constants, and error messages, and supports Thai characters in variable names, function names, and comments.

-This approach makes programming more accessible to Thai speakers, particularly beginners, by reducing language barriers while still allowing them to transition to standard Python seamlessly.
+By reducing language barriers, Piyathon makes programming more accessible to Thai speakers, particularly beginners, while still allowing seamless transition to standard Python.
+It also enables experienced programmers to write Python code using Thai, potentially increasing productivity and code readability for Thai-speaking development teams.

 ## Installation